SMALL PRESSES

 Hybrid Publishers

-When is a fee-based publisher not a vanity publisher?
+When is a fee-charging publisher not a vanity publisher?
 When it’s a hybrid publisher.
 Sometimes.

-A growing number of pay-to-play publishers describe themselves as “hybrid publishers.”
-When used properly, this term indicates a publisher that straddles the divide between traditional and self-publishing: charging a fee and perhaps having a lower gatekeeping threshold than highly-selective trade publishers, but offering more value in terms of editing, design, marketing, and/or distribution than a self-publishing platform or a vanity publisher.
+When used correctly, the term “hybrid publisher” indicates a publisher that straddles the divide between traditional and self-publishing: charging a fee and possibly having a lower gatekeeping threshold than highly-selective trade publishers, but offering more value in terms of editing, design, marketing, and/or distribution than a self-publishing platform or a vanity publisher.

-Unfortunately, many unscrupulous vanity publishers have embraced the label in an effort to hoodwink writers.
-Ditto for some assisted self-publishing services.
-So you cannot trust that a self-described hybrid publisher actually is one.
+Unfortunately, many unscrupulous vanity publishers have embraced the label in an effort to make themselves seem more respectable.
+Ditto for some expensive assisted self-publishing services.

 How to tell the difference?
 Author and editor Jane Friedman provides this advice: